JinyuanSun/DDGScan/README.md

 ### List distribute

-For a given set of single-point mutations of a protein.
-This module distributes calculations to cores and can parse pre-defined special groups of mutations to make.
+This module is designed to distribute calculations for a given set of single-point mutations of a protein across multiple cores.
+Additionally, it can parse pre-defined special groups of mutations to execute.

 ```
 # followings are pre-defined groups: